A tensor network approach for chaotic time series prediction: Methods

-We perform optimization as a grid search and only use a single trajectory for validation.
-Other approaches could potentially be explored, such as Bayesian optimization \cite{platt2022systematic}.
-Please note that the optimized hyperparameters may differ for newly generated trajectories, as these represent different tasks.
-Although cross-validation could mitigate the dependence of the optimal hyperparameters on the trajectory, we restrict ourselves to a single trajectory due to the computational cost of optimizing the ESN: the TN model takes approximately one hour with two threads, while the ESN takes over 60 hours.
-We also emphasize that one could still perform a more exhaustive exploration of the ESN hyperparameter space.
-However, we expect that since ESN models can be approximated by truncated Volterra series, we could always find a TN model that performs as well as the ESN while requiring a much simpler hyperparameter exploration.
+For the ESN model, we fix the input strength to $g = 1$ and set $N_r=300$ for the memoryless case and $N_r = 500$ for the memory case.
+For validation, we explore the following sets for the spectral radius and the regularization hyperparameter: $\rho \in [0.0,0.1,0.2,\dots,1.5]$, and $\lambda\in [10^{-13},10^{-12},10^{-11},\dots,10^{-1}]$.
+One could still perform a more exhaustive exploration of the ESN hyperparameter space.
+However, we expect that since ESN models can be approximated by a truncated Volterra series, we could always find a TN model that performs as well as the ESN while requiring a much simpler hyperparameter exploration.

+To validate the performance, the models are run autonomously; after training, the outputs are fed back as inputs to predict the next time step.
+Two different validation metrics will be explored: one focusing on long-term predictions --- the Wasserstein distance --- and another focusing on short-term predictions --- the normalized mean square error (NMSE).

-For validation, we use the Wasserstein distance, which measures the similarity between two probability distributions, here the spectra of two temporal series.
+The Wasserstein distance measures the similarity between two probability distributions, here the spectra of two temporal series.
 For one-dimensional signals, it is known \cite{bagge2020new} that the Wasserstein $p$-distance ($p\geq 1$) is given by the following integral:

 where $\Phi_1,\Phi_2$ are the probability distributions and $F_1^{-1},F_2^{-1}$ are the inverses of the cumulative distributions of $\Phi_1$ and $\Phi_2$, respectively.
 Numerically, we calculate $W_2$ (for $p=2$) with the function \texttt{WelchOptimalTransportDistance} from the library \texttt{SpectralDistances.jl} \cite{bagge2020new}.
 It computes the distance between two spectra estimated using a traditional spectral-estimation technique, the Welch method.
-Our final validation metric is the average of this distance over all the phase space variables.
-The hyperparameters with the lowest value of the Wasserstein metric are selected for testing.
+For the memoryless case, our final validation metric is the average of this distance over all the phase space variables.

+The NMSE metric measures the mean square Euclidean distance between two sequences of data, normalized by the mean square Euclidean norm of the target data: